tapasrastogi2411/Resume/README.md

-# Shopify-Frontend-Challenge
+# Resume
-A repository to try out the Shopify Frontend technical challenge
+A repository to display my Resume showing my experiences and the projects that I have undertaken